apache/activemq-artemis/docs/user-manual/en/clusters.md

   that have non matching message filters (selectors).
 Note that Apache ActiveMQ Artemis will *not* forward messages to other nodes if there are no *queues* of the same name on the other nodes, even if this parameter is set to `STRICT`.
+Messages will never be redistributed.
 Using `STRICT` is like setting the legacy `forward-when-no-consumers` parameter to `true`.

+  If this is set to `STRICT_WITH_REDISTRIBUTION` then the behavior is the same as with `STRICT` except that messages can be redistributed.

   If this is set to `ON_DEMAND` then Apache ActiveMQ Artemis will only forward messages to other nodes of the cluster if the address to which they are being forwarded has queues which have consumers, and if those consumers have message filters (selectors) at least one of those selectors must match the message.
+Messages can be redistributed.
   Using `ON_DEMAND` is like setting the legacy `forward-when-no-consumers` parameter to `false`.

-  Keep in mind that this message forwarding/balancing is what we call "initial distribution."
-It is different than *redistribution* which is [discussed below](#message-redistribution).
-This distinction is important because redistribution is configured differently and has unique semantics (e.g. it *does not* support filters (selectors)).

   Default is `ON_DEMAND`.